 Sometimes birding brings back a strong and immediate sense of place from another time, or even another country.
 Juvenile American robins are everywhere: I must have counted over two dozen in one six kilometre walk the other day.
 But for some reason, every time I raised my binoculars to look at one, my brain said “Fieldfare”.
 Fieldfares are a European thrush, fairly closely related to American robins, and not dissimilar in appearance to their juveniles.
 But I’ve been looking at juvenile robins (consciously) for about fifty-five years.
 I’ve only been looking at fieldfares for about twenty-five, so I’m still trying to work out why I was so convinced I was not in North America: the day was classic Ontario high summer, and everything should have said ‘home’ to me.

 My first fieldfares were in an old orchard at Leighton Moss RSPB reserve, on Christmas Eve of 1991.
 We were driving to Scotland to spend Christmas Day with my husband’s cousins; Leighton Moss is in Lancashire, more or less on the way.
 I remember the day as changeable, cloud giving way to brilliant low sunshine, the light winking in and out.
 We were walking from the visitor’s centre along the lane that borders the reserve, making our way to the footpath that runs out into the reedbeds.
 A rush of wings, and thrushes exploded into the old orchard: fieldfare, and their cousins the redwings.
 Both were new to us, and in the winter light and bare trees they were a delight of sound and colour.
 I’ve seen both species many times since then, but I remember them best from that first sighting.
-Emily Dickinson wrote ‘hope is the thing with feathers that perches in the soul…’ but for me, ‘the thing with feathers’ is a time machine, one that, in the time it takes to raise my binoculars, can take me from an August morning in Ontario in 2020 to a mid-winter afternoon in northern England in 1991.
+Emily Dickinson wrote ‘hope is the thing with feathers that perches in the soul…’ but for me, ‘the thing with feathers’ is a time machine, one that, in the time it takes to raise my binoculars, can take me from an August morning in Ontario to a mid-winter afternoon in northern England, three decades before.